 Whether you’ve heard the name or not, there’s a good chance you’ve already been doing calisthenics exercises without even knowing it.
-Calisthenics are exercises that use the body’s own weight and nothing else.
+Calisthenics exercises use the body’s own weight and nothing else.
 Push-ups and squats, the most common calisthenics exercises, are staples of many circuit sessions and many of you will already know they can be a major challenge, offering something different from traditional weight training.
-In this blog post I want to analyse calisthenics exercises and assess the benefits they can offer your workout routine.
+In this blog post, I want to analyse calisthenics exercises and assess the benefits they can offer your workout routine.

 The word calisthenics comes from the ancient Greek words kalos, which means “beauty”, and sthenos, meaning “strength”.
 According to the Encyclopaedia Britannica, it was named after one of its earliest proponents, the Greek historian Callisthenes, even if it has been adapted to English with the wrong spelling.